jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 Another difficulty.
 The method is  based on classifying  numbers into even numbers and odd numbers.
 In decimal, it is easy, just look at the unit digit.
 If the digit is even,  the number is even.
 If the digit is odd, the number is odd.
 This  criterion applies to any even radix, but it is wrong for odd radices.
-Fortunately, if 2 does not divide _b_ (the current radix), it divides _b_-1.
-Therefore, for an  odd radix,  we can use  a criterion using the sum of digits, just like  divisibility by 3 or 9 in decimal.
-For example, in base 11, we can  check if a number is evenly divisible by  2, 5  or A  (10  in decimal)  by  adding together  all the  digits composing the number.
-If the total is a multi-digit number, we iterate the process until we obtain a single-digit number.
-Then,

-* if the digit is even, the original number is even,

-* if the digit is 5 or A, the original number is a multiple of 5,

-* if the digit is A, the original number is a multiple of A (or 10 in decimal).
+We must find something else.

+In radix  10, the  divisibility by 3  or 9 is  checked by  summing the digits of the number.
+If the  total is itself a multi-digit number, we iterate the process until we have  a single-digit number.
+Then we have the conclusion.
+If the  last result  is 3, 6  or 9,  the number  is a multiple of  3.
+If it is  9, the number is  a multiple of 9.
+The same method applies in radix 9 to divisibility by 2, 4 and 8.
+It applies in radix 11 to divisibility by 2, 5 and  A and in radix 13, it applies to divisibility by 2, 3, 4, 6 and C.

 Consider for  example number 45269  in radix 11.
 The sum of  its five digits is 26 in  decimal, that is, 24 in radix  11.
 A second iteration gives the sum  2+4 = 6, which is  an even number.
 So 45269  is an even number.
 This is fortunate, because in decimal, this is 65536.
+So 45269 is even, but it is not a multiple of 5 or 10.

+More generally, if radix _b_ is odd,  2 is a divisor of _b_-1.
+So, for any odd  radix, the  "sum of  digits" method works  to determine  if a number is even or odd.

-For  divisibility  by 2  (but  not  5 and  A),  the  criterion can  be simplified.
+For  divisibility  by 2,  the  criterion  can  be simplified.
 In  the original number, we  count the odd digits, without  bothering with the even digits.
+And we need only count them, we need not add them.
 If the count is even, the number is even.
 If the count is odd, the number is odd.
 With number 45269  in radix 11, we find two odd  digits, 5 and 9.
 Therefore the number is even.

 ### Other arithmetic operations